 A: Yes.

-Q: I heard that Three Stewards is proposing to add 10,000 SF of building(s) on-site – is that true?
+Q: I heard that Three Stewards proposes adding 10,000 SF of building(s) on-site – is that true?

-A: No. Proposed improvements to the site include a net increase of building structures totaling approximately 2,463 SF.
-The backyard terrace, walkways, and plunge pools on-site total approximately 1,334 SF, all hidden from the view of the road with the landscape design plan.
+A: No. Proposed improvements to the site include a net increase of building structures totaling approximately 2,463 SF of gross coverage area.
+The backyard terrace and walkways total approximately 1,334 SF, within which sit a small lounge-style relaxation pool (approx 120 SF) and small cold plunge pool (approx 49 SF), all hidden from the view of the road with the landscape design plan.

-A: The improvements will be completed over three phases with construction breaks between phases.
-Three Stewards hopes to complete the first two phases within one year, and anticipates having all improvements completed within five (5) years.
+A: The improvements will be completed over three phases, with breaks in construction between phases.
+Three Stewards hope to complete the first two phases within 12-18 months and anticipate completing all improvements within five (5) years.

 Q: Do the improvements to the site include a restaurant?
 A spa?
 Aren’t those new businesses outside of the scope of the 1996 special permit?

-The proposed amenities at the rear of the site are also within the scope of the 1996 special permit and do not constitute a new business.
-The amenity building will service the Inn’s guests by providing a designated area for rest, recreation, and massage – which is already offered on-site today.
-It will also include a Nordic-style hydrothermal circuit that combines hot and cold therapies with various water features, such as a cold rain shower.
+The proposed wellness amenities at the rear of the site are also within the scope of the 1996 special permit and do not constitute a new business.
+The recreational spaces will service the Inn’s guests by providing a designated and tranquil space for rest, recreation, and massage – already offered on-site today and dating back to when the permit was issued in the 1990s.
+The new building will also include a Nordic-style hydrothermal circuit that combines hot and cold water features and quiet rest areas.
+We will remain open to daytime guests, just as we’ve been when hosting special events.
+This shift is operational: towards revenue-generation-through-recreation, and relies less on revenue-generation-through-events.
+Multiple revenue streams are needed to subsidize the lodging revenue so that the Manor House remains operational.

 Q: Will The Manor House continue to host events?

 A: Yes.
-The Manor House has hosted events for decades and will continue to do so in accordance with its 1996 special permit.
+The inn has hosted town-sponsored and non-profit events for organizations in town, including the Haystack Book Festival, WIN, Great Mountain Forest, and Northwest Chamber of Commerce, among others.
+The Manor House has hosted events for decades and will continue to do so in keeping with its 1996 special permit provisions.
 However, the current owners have intentionally shifted their focus to cater to more subdued activities, including team-building retreats, group/family outings, girls’ weekends away, and intimate weddings.
-The Inn specifically markets its grounds for wellness retreats.
+The Inn specifically markets its grounds for nature-centric, restful, and reflective practices.
 Hours of operation will remain the same as they currently are.

 Q: Why are you proposing 45 parking spaces when the Inn has operated with far less for years?
 Won’t the headlights disturb the neighbors?